An Investment Fraud Lawyer Can Help You Recover Your Losses

 Most broker-dealers will advise on a mix of asset classes tailored to the goals and budgets of individual investors.
 If a financial advisor recommends investing substantial portions of your total net worth into relatively few securities or a single market sector, they may be in breach of their fiduciary duty by ignoring your risk tolerance.

-It is not always clear, especially to new investors, whether over-concentration has taken place, but if there are repercussions in your portfolio, an investment loss attorney can analyze your accounts to determine whether stockbroker fraud has taken place.
+It is not always clear, especially to new investors, whether over-concentration has taken place, but if there are repercussions in your portfolio, an investment loss lawyer can analyze your accounts to determine whether stockbroker fraud has taken place.

 Switching is similar to churning in that broker-dealers may initiate more trades than necessary, potentially resulting in lost money for their clients.
 However, it applies specifically to financial instruments such as: